-Natalia Ardagna enters her seventh season with the Beacons in 2013, and has set a new standard for winning since taking over as head coach.
+Natalia Ardagna enters her 13th season with the Beacons in 2019.

-The Beacons also posted a new program-record for players on the All-Conference team, as five position players were honored, including First Teamer Sue Killilea.
+In 2013, Ardagna recorded her 100th career victory as a head coach and helped guide the Beacons to their third-consecutive Little East Conference Tournament appearance.
+The Beacons posted a new program-record for players on the All-Conference team, as five position players were honored, including First Teamer Sue Killilea.

 UMass Boston finished the 2012 season with their second consecutive postseason berth despite having to replace two-thirds of the team’s pitching staff.